 This study group was created for women survivors of all cancers who are seeking a closer relationship with God.
 We have been entrusted by God to be a source of hope and encouragement for our sister survivors (regardless of whether they are still in treatment or are decades out).
 Our group’s vision is to gain a better understanding of why we have been given this battle and how to use our challenges as blessings for others.

 This is a weekly support group for people who are grieving the death of someone close to them.
 The GriefShare experience includes three key elements that work together to guide your healing process: video, small group discussion and the workbook.
 For more information on this program, visit griefshare.org.
-To register for the class, please fill out the form below with your information.
-You will be contacted by the counseling ministry before the class begins.
 If you have any other questions, please call the counseling office at 480.824.7239.

 Discussion topics include: